pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

-^ We add logical operators to combine rules
+^ We add logical operators to combine rules, and corresponding extra terms in the `BlockingRule` sum type

 ---